civicrm/civicrm-dev-docs/docs/framework/cache.md

 * The `type` parameter is an array of preferred storage systems.
 It will choose the first valid driver.
 * The `name` will be passed down to the storage system.
 * The service is an instance of `CRM_Utils_Cache_Interface` (PSR-16).
-* There is an optional `withArray` parameter which if set to `fast` then the cache is wrapped in the `CRM_Utils_Cache_FastArrayDecorator` if type is memory and you have set to use memcache or redis.
+* There is an optional `withArray` parameter as described above as well

 Once the service is declared, we can get a reference to the cache in several ways: